Marqitos/example-kotlin-simple-chat-bot/README.md

 - Simple Chat Bot

+Get to know the basic syntax of Kotlin and write a simple program using variables, conditions, loops, and functions.

 ## About

 Here, at the beginning of your programmer’s path, creating a simple console chat bot will do wonders to guide you through the basics of coding.